 (b) external environmental costs linked to the product or service during its life cycle.
 This is only included if the monetary value of these costs can be calculated and verified.
 This may include the cost of emissions of greenhouse or other pollutants and/or other climate change mitigation costs.

 Lifecycle Impact Mapping: Focuses on social and environmental impact rather than cost.

-Life cycle impacts helps you identify and assess impacts.
+Life-cycle impact mapping helps you identify and assess impacts.
 For example, you may focus attention on the disposal phase before beginning the procurement.
 This then allows you to build end-of-life management requirements into performance clauses and internal management procedures.

-Please note: Life cycle impact mapping can be used alongside life cycle costing as part of the procurement process.
+Please note: Life-cycle impact mapping can be used alongside life-cycle costing as part of the procurement process.

 You may wish to consider the areas below for inclusion within the ITT documentation: